 Scott competed this morning in his first off-road triathlon.
 We traveled down to Florida to visit my grandmother and other family and for Scott to compete in the Caloosahatchee Xterra Off-Road Triathlon.
 This event was slightly different in that the bike was a moutain bike trail (well, more like a sand trail in Florida) and the run was off-road.
 The distances were similar to previous triathlons he has competed in- 0.5 mile swim, 13 mile bike, 4 mile run.

 Scott completed the race in 2 hours and 29 minutes finishing 8th in his age division and 57th overall.
 He did awesome on the swim and took the bike ride a bit more cautiously today.
-The run was more difficult than he thought, but mostly because his leg was swelling and he forgot his water during the bike ride.
+The run was more difficult than he thought, but mostly because his leg was swelling and he forgot his

 The kids and I joined some friends and went strawberry picking today.
 The weather was absolutely gorgeous.
 It was supposed to storm later today, so it was slightly overcast and breezy all morning.